By J.D. Kleopfer, Herpetologist/DWR

-Spring is here and the fishing is heating up.
-It’s also that time of the year when lots of other critters are heating up and becoming active.
+As temperatures warm and the fishing is heating up, it’s also that time of the year when lots of other critters are heating up and becoming active.
 Among these critters are watersnakes and cottonmouths (aka “water moccasins”).
 Here are some helpful tips on identification and behavior of these often misunderstood animals.

 Northern watersnakes (Nerodia sipidon) are brown to gray with varying amounts of red, yellow and white.
 The body is thick and robust with several blotches and crossbands on the back.
 Although the head is rounded in shape, they will often flatten their head as a defensive response giving it a more “diamond-shaped” appearance.
 Northern cottonmouths (Agkistrodon piscivorus) are also a heavy-bodied snake, however, their coloration is more dark green to almost black with several dark brown to black hourglass-shaped bands.
 The head is flattened and angular in appearance.
 Another common way to identify cottonmouths from watersnakes is how they swim.
 Unlike watersnakes that swim with their body just below the surface, cottonmouths float on the water.
 However, other species of nonvenomous snake, such as the eastern hog-nosed snake, will also float on the water.